-After years of being overlooked, beets are enjoying some well-deserved time in the spotlight, featured on innovative restaurant menus throughout the country.
+After years of being overlooked, beets are enjoying some well-deserved time in the spotlight, featured on restaurant menus throughout the country.
 And why not?
-Their sweet, earthy flavor gives vegetable dishes depth, and you can eat them raw, roasted, pureed and fried — the possibilities are endless.
+Their sweet, earthy flavor gives vegetable dishes depth, and you can eat them raw, roasted, pureed and fried—the possibilities are endless.
 Here are some tips for cooking with beets this season, plus some new ways to enjoy them, straight from the Williams-Sonoma Test Kitchen.

-Beets are best when cooked whole and unpeeled, then peeled and sliced, chopped or mashed afterward.
-Roasting beets intensifies their flavor and color; be sure to wrap them in aluminum foil first so you won’t have to clean the pan.
+Roasting beets intensifies their flavor and color; beets are best when cooked whole and unpeeled, then peeled and sliced, chopped or mashed afterward.
+When roasting the root vegetables, be sure to wrap them in aluminum foil first so you won’t have to clean the pan.
 If boiling beets, leave about 1 inch of the stem and the root end intact to keep the beets from “bleeding” into the cooking water.
 Once they are fork-tender, let them cool and then slip off their skins.
 When working with red and pink beets, be prepared for beet-red stains on your hands and countertops — you may want to work on waxed paper and wear gloves.

 - Le Creuset Baker, for roasting beets